praetoriandigital/cub-docs/lead-forms.md

 If you need to redirect user use `redirect` option.
 User will see success message with 'Continue' button.
 After click on 'Continue' user will be redirected to url provided in `to` key.
-Be aware that **'Register Me' feature has precedence over 'Redirect' feature.**
+Be aware that **'Register Me' feature (unless respectRedirect is set to true) has precedence over 'Redirect' feature.**
 User will redirected only if 'Register Me' inactive or unchecked.

 ```js